Prostate Gland Needle Biopsy

 What will happen:

-- A transrectal ultrasound may be used to guide the procedure.
-A small tube will be put into your rectum to show pictures of your prostate on a monitor.
+- A small tube with a camera will be put into your rectum to show pictures of your prostate on a monitor.
 A biopsy needle will be put in through your rectum into your prostate gland.
 A small sample of tissue will be removed with the needle.
-Your healthcare provider may take between 6 to 12 samples of tissue from different areas of your prostate gland.
+Your surgeon may take between 6 to 12 samples of tissue from different areas of your prostate gland.
 A new needle will be used to take each tissue sample.
-Each sample will be sent to a lab and tested for cancer.
+Each sample will be sent to a lab.

 After your procedure: